 Castle Leoch.
 Craig na Dun.
 Lallybroch.
-Anyone who has seen the successful TV series Outlander (Starz Network) knows these places and the role they play in the magical love story of Claire (played by Caitriona Balfe) and Jamie (played by Sam Heughan, who recently became an Honorary Graduate at the University of Stirling).
+Anyone who has seen the successful TV series Outlander knows these places and the role they play in the magical love story of Claire (played by Caitriona Balfe) and Jamie (played by Sam Heughan).
+Oh, did we mention that Sam is actually an Honorary Graduate of UofStirling? (humble brag).

 Much of the Outlander filming locations can be found at and around the University of Stirling, so from here it’s easy to walk in the footsteps of your favourite heroes and villains!

 Constructed in 1967, the Pathfoot building was the first to be completed on the new campus and is now a listed building.
 It is the first building you see, on your left on the hill, as you enter the University of Stirling Campus by the main entrance.
 It makes an appearance as “Inverness College” in season two of the series!